You are encouraged to reserve classes online and you do not need a credit card to do so.

 _______________________________

 COVID REQUIREMENTS: Masks are required in classrooms, unless waived by the instructor.
-All those attending classes must be fully vaccinated and boosted.
 We recommend carrying a mask at all times while on the campus to use as needed.

 _______________________________